alex-gutev/live_cells_cpp/doc/1-cells.md

 satisfies `Cell`.

-To define a function that takes a cell as an argument, define a function `template` with the `Cell` concept constrained on the template parameter type.
+To define a function that takes a cell as an argument, define a function `template` with the template parameters constrained by the `Cell` concept.
 For example here's a simple function `add`, which takes two cells and returns a computed cell that computes the sum of the two cells:

 ```cpp
 template <live_cells::Cell A, live_cells::Cell B>